-My plan is as follows.
-I will begin with an application of a now-standard neoclassical model to the study of twentieth century U.S. growth, closely following the work of Robert Solow, Edward Denison and many others.
-I will then ask, somewhat unfairly, whether this model as it stands is an adequate model of economic development, concluding that it is not.
+- My plan is as follows.
+I will begin with an application of a now standard neoclassical model to the study of twentieth century U.S. growth, closely following the work of Robert Solow, Edward Denison and many others.
+I will then ask, somewhat unfairly, whether this is an adequate model of economic development, stands it as model concluding that it is not.
 Next, I will consider two adaptations of this standard model to include the effects of human capital accumulation.
 The first retains the one-sector character of the original model and focuses on the interaction of physical and human capital accumulation.
-The second examines a two-good system that admits specialized human capital of different kinds and offers interesting possibilities for the interaction of trade and development.
+The second examines a two-good system that admits specialized human capital of different kinds and offers of trade and for the interaction interesting possibilities development.
 Finally, I will turn to a discussion of what has been arrived at and of what is yet to be done.